Rights and Responsibilities of Unmarried Parents

 Restricted or Supervised Parenting Time

-The court can limit parenting time for the non-custodial parent to less than 25% if it is likely to harm the child’s physical or emotional health or emotional growth.
+The court can limit parenting time for the non-custodial parent to less than 25% if that time is likely to harm the child’s physical or emotional health or emotional growth.
 The court can also limit parenting time if the non-custodial parent breaks the court’s order on parenting time without a good reason.

 The court can limit parenting by